-(Matthew 5:48) Be ye therefore perfect, even as your Father which is in heaven is perfect.
+(Matthew 5:48) "Therefore you are to be perfect, as your heavenly Father is perfect."

 The Father and the Son love their friends and their enemies, and they show everyone a better way to live, a perfect way to live.
 By grace through faith in Jesus Christ as our Lord and Savior, we can live better morally and spiritually as we follow Jesus.
 Christians can show others a better way to live, if they will repent of their sins and trust in Jesus as their Lord and Savior.
 By loving and doing good to their enemies, the Father and Jesus may expect their enemies to come to them as they draw them to learn the right way to live, to change their attitude and behavior, to begin loving them and others and to follow their commandments as their God.
 Perhaps by loving our enemies as God does, they will want to know God too.
 Paul wrote, "Let the same mind be in you that was in Christ Jesus" (Philippians 2:5).
 To be "perfect" also means "complete."
 As Christians, we strive to become completely like Jesus in the way we feel, think, speak, love, and act.